 The implementation requires special configuration to prevent broadcast storms and switching loops.
 For example, in an ERPS ring, you must configure one link as the RPL (Ring Protection Link) that remains in a blocked state during normal operation, activating only when another link fails.

 In a unidirectional ring, failure can bring down the entire network.
-In dual-ring systems, traffic reroutes automatically.
+In dual-ring systems, traffic reroutes automatically, typically within 50ms for SONET/SDH and under 200ms for ERPS.
+Some industrial ring protocols like PRP (Parallel Redundancy Protocol) provide zero-loss failover by sending data on both rings simultaneously.

 To an extent.
 Adding nodes is simple, but increased traffic hops can introduce latency and management complexity.